JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

 AWS ParallelCluster is able to auto-scale [#pcluster-autoscaling]_, meaning that new compute nodes will be launched automatically when there are pending jobs in Slurm's queue, and idle nodes will be terminated automatically.

 While this generally works fine, such automatic update takes a while and feels a bit black-boxy.
 A more straightforward & transparent way is to modify the autoscaling group directly in the console.
-Right-click on your AutoScaling Group -- "Edit":
+Right-click on your AutoScaling Group, and select "Edit":

 .. image:: /images/pcluster_components/edit_autoscaling.png
    :align: center